-Prerequisites: P6104, P8130 or MPH Quantitative Foundations core course.
+Prerequisites: P6103 or P6104 or P8130 or MPH Quantitative Foundations, Evidence, and Policy core course, and the instructor's permission.
 SAS knowledge recommended.

 Drug development from compound discovery to marketing and commercialization registration is a lengthy and complex process in which statisticians play an important role from beginning to end.
 The main objective of this course is to provide students with working knowledge of the methodological and operational issues that arise in different stages of drug development that involve statistical contributions.
+Topics include: Introduction of drug development; design and analysis of toxicology studies, pharmacokinetics and pharmacodynamics studies, biomarker studies, Phase I/II/III studies; issues in clinical studies such as non-inferiority studies, meta-analysis, and endpoint selection; and preparation for the FDA advisory committee drug approval process.
+In addition, the views and positions of different regulatory bodies, such as the FDA or EMEA, on design and analysis will be discussed.